Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 The biggest risk in short-term business loans for sole proprietors is the personal liability exposure.
 Because you and your business are legally the same entity, a default can trigger collection actions against your personal assets, including your bank accounts and property.

 Predatory lending patterns are common in the short-term business loan market.
-If a lender is pressuring you to sign quickly, obscuring the true cost of borrowing, or auto-renewing your loan without clear disclosure, those are serious warning signs.
+Pressure to sign quickly, costs that are buried or obscured, and automatic loan renewals without clear disclosure are all serious warning signs.
 Our guide on predatory vs. fair lending — how to tell the difference covers the specific contract terms to audit before you sign.
-Also be aware of the debt trap warning signs most borrowers miss before taking on any high-cost short-term product.
+Before taking on any high-cost short-term product, it is also worth reading about the debt trap warning signs most borrowers miss.

 The Consumer Financial Protection Bureau (CFPB) has taken enforcement actions against multiple MCA providers for deceptive practices.
 If you encounter issues after signing, understanding the 5 mistakes borrowers make when filing a CFPB complaint can make the difference in getting a resolution.